 All computer motherboards provide a Setup utility program for specifying the system configuration and settings.
-If your motherboard came in a computer system, the proper configuration entries may have already been made, If so, invoke the Setup utility, as described later, and take note of the configuration settings for future reference; in particular, the hard disk specifications.
+If your motherboard came in a computer system, the proper configuration entries may have already been made, If so, enter the Setup utility, by hitting the Delte key during bootup, and take note of the configuration settings for future reference; in particular, the hard disk specifications.